Paulofsr/in-box/README.md

 When execute the "Search" this action get on [OMDb API](http://www.omdbapi.com/) the list movies by Title and Year informed.

+After search and It has a list result, it can use the order by options.
+By options Title or Rating, increasing and decreasing.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />